Guava: Seed oil

-The composition of fatty acids in guava seed oil is presented in the following table:

 Folk medicine

 Since the 1950s, guavas – particularly the leaves – have been studied for their constituents, potential biological properties and history in folk medicine.

 Parasites

 Guavas are one of the most common hosts for fruit flies like A. suspensa, which lay their eggs in overripe or spoiled guavas.
 The larvae of these flies then consume the fruit until they can proceed into the pupa stage.
 This parasitism has led to millions in economic losses for nations in Central America.

+Fungal pathogens, Neopestalotiopsis and Pestalotiopsis species are causal agents of guava scab in Colombia.

+Propagation

+Air layering is an effective method for propagating guava plant.
+It allows for the production of new plants while maintaining the parent plant’s characteristics.
+This technique involves selecting a healthy branch making a small incision on the branch, and applying rooting hormone to encourage root development.
+The branch is then wrapped in moist peat moss and covered with plastic to help retain moisture.
+After several weeks, roots will form, and then a new plant can be severed from the parent and transplanted into soil.
+This method is particularly beneficial for guava due to its high success rate and ability to produce fruit-bearing plants quickly.